Enter the email address associated with your account, and we'll email you a link to reset your password.

 If you decide that your chosen OSHC cover is too expensive or doesn’t cover what you want, you can switch to a different insurance provider, as long as your cover with them matches the length of your visa.

-International students from Belgium, Norway, and Sweden do not have to purchase OSHC for their visas.
-These countries have a healthcare agreement with Australia, so they will be covered by the Australian public health system (Medicare).
+These countries have a reciprocal healthcare agreement with Australia, so they will be covered by the Australian public health system (Medicare).

-OSHC overseas student health insurance will help cover the costs of medical care (seeing a doctor), hospital care, pharmacy medications, and ambulance services, if you need it while you are in Australia.
+OSHC overseas student health insurance will help cover the costs of medical treatment if you need it while you are in Australia, such as seeing a doctor, going to hospital, pharmacy medicines, and riding in an ambulance to hospital.

-The OSHC health policies that CANSTAR researches and rates are almost identical, except for the price, because they must cover many medical services.
-Some providers offer different amounts of cover for certain things, and some providers also offer extra cover such as “repatriation” cover to help you go home if you have a medical emergency.
+The OSHC health policies that Canstar researches and rates are almost identical, because they must cover many medical services.
+But each policy has a different cost (the “premium”).
+And some providers offer different amounts of cover for certain things, and some providers also offer extra benefits such as “repatriation” cover to help you go home if you have a medical emergency.

-The researched insurance providers who offer OSHC in 2016 are:
+The insurance providers we researched who offer OSHC in 2021 are:

-You can buy your OSHC insurance through your educational institution or you can buy it online on an insurance provider’s website.
-You can choose your own OSHC provider, even if your university or school has a “preferred provider” and recommends that you choose their provider.
+You can buy your OSHC insurance through your educational institution or you can buy it online on an insurance company’s website.
+You can choose your own OSHC company, even if your university or school has a “preferred provider” and recommends that you choose their provider.

-You must buy a new OSHC insurance policy before you can get a refund from your previous OSHC provider, because you must have insurance for the whole time you are in Australia.
+You must buy a new OSHC insurance policy before you can get a refund from your previous OSHC provider, because you must have insurance for the whole time you are in Australia on a student visa.
 You will not have to serve the waiting periods again after you change OSHC providers.

 Written by: TJ Ryan